If there is one field where biophilic design is gaining popularity, that is office design.

 Wherever direct access to nature is not available, research says that it is helpful to mimic it*.
 This can be done in a number of ways that include natural-looking shapes and patterns – what biophilic design calls natural analogues.

 Irregularly moving features are another way of mimicking nature in interiors, as they introduce unexpected stimuli in the space.

 If you think at an office as a big room with aligned desks and chairs, that’s not a biophilic office.

-One of the objectives of biophilic design is making interiors intriguing and interesting, in the attempt to imitate natural environments.
+One of the objectives of biophilic design is making interiors intriguing and interesting, imitating natural environments.

 In a biophilic office, it’s common to see areas defined by plants or acoustic panels.
-In biophilic terms, this adds a sense of prospect and refuge to the space, which mimics natural environments.
-From a practical point of view, it's a great way to create different spaces for different activities.
-Shielded spaces are ideal for individual focus work, while more open areas can be used for breaks or as informal meeting rooms.
+In biophilic terms, this mimics natural landscapes by adding a sense of prospect and refuge to the space.

 Overall, a biophilic office is a very welcoming space.
 Lounge areas are comfortable and conference rooms often look like an inviting dining room.

 We all know that we can’t stay focused for hours and hours in a raw.
-If even we try, our productivity will inevitably decrease after some time, which will make us even more nervous as we feel we’re not working well.
+If even we try, our productivity will inevitably decrease after some time, making us feel even more nervous as we’re not working well.

-Keeping interiors healthy also means taking into account other elements like air quality and lighting.
+Keeping interiors healthy also means addressing other elements like air quality and lighting.

-To make the quality of the air as good as possible, it's important to check the emissions of VOCs (volatile organic compounds) of all materials used, and air-purifying plants can give an extra help.
+To make the quality of the air as good as possible, it's important to check the VOC (Volatile Organic Compounds) emissions of all materials used.